archfrog/KioskForge/README.md

 ### Windows
-Install a recent version of the [Python programming language](https://python.org).
-On most Linuxes, this can be done with the package manager.
-On Windows, you need to download and install the product from the website given above.
+On Windows, you need to download and install the product from [Python v3.x programming language](https://python.org).

-You can launch KioskForge directly from Windows Explorer, by double-clicking it, or directly from the command-line.
+After this, you can launch KioskForge directly from Windows Explorer, by double-clicking it, or directly from the command-line.

 ### Linux
-KioskForge currently **cannot** be run on Linux.
+`KioskForge.py` currently **cannot** be run on Linux.
 This is work in progress and is expected to be solved pretty soon.

+Install a recent version of the [Python v3.x programming language](https://python.org).
+On most Linuxes, this can be done with the system-wide package manager such as `apt`, `dnf`, `pacman`, and so on.

 You need to make sure that the script, `KioskForge.py`, has execute permissions (use `chmod u+x KioskForge.py` to accomplish that), then you can invoke it using `./KioskForge.py`.